‘The game is different now’: Why the ‘90s kids’ are struggling at Australian Open

 At the same time, Sinner and Alcaraz have stepped out onto the scene while being unencumbered by such scars.
 The young rivals also arrived at a point where Djokovic, the main oppressor of the late-90s generation, began to fade physically, while playing the same style of hard-hitting baseline tennis that the Serbian mastered to keep himself at the top.

-Sinner and Alcaraz have also helped bring an evolution that has already made Tsitsipas question if he is even playing the same sport.
-“When I came around in 2018, the game was very different to what it is now,” he said after the loss to Michelsen.
-“It wasn’t as physical.
-I’ve had wins over Novak, and I felt like I played well, and I didn’t have to kind of exceed the most extreme version of myself in that particular match.
-The game has shifted more towards a physical game, the margins are smaller.”
+That approach is now being seen throughout the fearless young players who are coming through.
+Sinner and Alcaraz have brought an evolution, which made Tsitsipas question if he is even playing the same sport.
+“When I came around in 2018, the game was very different to what it is now, it wasn’t as physical,” he said after the his loss to Michelsen.”

-And at the Australian Open, it’s not just Sinner and Alcaraz who are shining among those born after the millennium.
-Fonseca, the ATP’s NexGen champion, destroyed ninth seed Andrey Rublev in his first ever grand slam match.
-Basavareddy, who was also making his grand slam debut, was described as the “complete player” by Djokovic after taking a set off 24-time grand slam winner.
-Even Jacob Fearnley, appearing at the Australian Open for the first time at 23, looked settled in beating Nick Kyrgios, ready for the stage.

-In a way, this makes sense.
-Despite the pressure, it is natural to rise to the occasion and find inspiration when playing in the biggest match of your life.
-But there was also a confidence about it, which goes beyond the “hunger” that Tsitsipas felt he was missing.
-“I want more and more,” Fonseca smiled after beating Rublev.
-“Yeah, more and more.
-I think that’s the mentality of a champion.”
-The 18-year-old is not the only one who believes that his time is now, while others fear that theirs is running out.
+Tennis has always been physical but Tsitsipas was not wrong; at the Australian Open the game is appearing to change before our eyes.

 Join our commenting forum